Ten Tottenham fans injured in Rome attack

 Commenting on their Facebook page the American owners of the bar, located in the central square of Campo dei Fiori, called the incident a "tragedy" and said they would consider claiming damages.

-Lazio issued a statement saying any suggestion that the assailants were Lazio supporters was "totally groundless."

-It said the episode was "pure delinquency," that had nothing to do with football and called for those responsible to be punished.

-European football's governing body UEFA fined Lazio 40,000 euros (32,197 pounds) last month for racist chanting directed at black players in a match against Tottenham in London in September, and Spurs manager Andre Villas Boas said he feared a repeat at Thursday's game in Rome.
+The European football body UEFA fined Lazio 40,000 euros ($51,300) last month for racist chanting directed at black players in a match against Tottenham in London in September, and Spurs manager Andre Villas Boas said he feared a repeat at Thursday's game in Rome.

-Some Italian media reports said the attack may have been politically motivated, as sizeable sections of Lazio supporters express extreme right-wing sympathies, while many fans of the north London side claim a Jewish identity for the club, some referring to themselves as the "Yid Army".

-Inside the stadium a group of Lazio supporters chanted "Juden Tottenham, Juden Tottenham" when the game got underway, and unfurled a banner saying "Free Palestine".

-Tottenham fan Dave Illesly said he had left the bar shortly before the trouble started but feared further violence at the game later on.
+Tottenham fan Dave Illesly, who had travelled to London to see the match, said he had left the bar shortly before the trouble started but feared further violence at the game later on.

 "That is the trouble with football you never know, when you come abroad to foreign countries trouble comes to you," Illesly said.
 "I'm not really looking forward to it now, bit worried to be honest.
 I just don't know, I would rather go home."